refractionPOINT/lce_doc/docs/external_logs.md

 For example syslog is rolled from `syslog` to `syslog.1` after a day, you want to target `syslog.1` to avoid duplicating records from a file being appended to.

+Rules may also specify special accesses to log.
+For example, specifying a rule with a file path of `wel://Security:*` will begin collection of the Windows Event Logs (`wel`) in real-time directly from the sensor.
+See the Windows Event Logs section below.

 ##### Network Capture
 The service also offers a rule system to do network capture from the host.
 This feature is currently only available on Linux.